tmccalla777/RBTminiproject--Fall-2019/MiniProject2.md

 When we get FAIL returned, then that means that there is a test(s) that did not pass.

 #### Constructor
+Constructors are used in Software Development to instantiate an object, where the constructor can assign values to a member of a class.
+Using a constructor is a foundational concept in Object Oriented Programming.

+class TestClass:

+&nbsp;&nbsp;&nbsp;testObject = ""

+&nbsp;&nbsp;&nbsp;def _ init _(self):

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;self.testObject = "Hello World!"

+&nbsp;&nbsp;&nbsp;def print_testObject(self):

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;print(self.testObject)

+object = TestClass()
+object.print_TestObject()
+>Hello World!

+Here we can see an example of the default constructor being used to reference the instance being constructed, and creating the object within the class.
+Constructors are used in almost every programming language, and they are another backbone of Object Oriented Programming.

 #### Factory
 Standard way to create objects and data structures that are following a pre-defined pattern.
 If we think about it, we are